 Throughout Key Stage 3 all pupils experience each subject area within Technology several times.
 During Years 7 and 8 they study each of the four material areas on a 9-week carousel basis.
-During Year 9 they will complete 3 of the 4 material areas, allowing them to develop a greater depth of knowledge in each.
+During Year 9 they will complete either 2 or 4 material areas based on their mini-options, allowing them to develop a greater depth of knowledge in their preferred subjects.

-In Food Technology pupils gain an understanding of the ‘eat well plate’ and the importance of food safety, safe use of equipment and hygiene.
-They make a variety of dishes including couscous salad, apple crumble and scones.
+In Food Technology pupils gain an understanding of the ‘eat well plate’ and the importance of healthy eating.
+They also learn about the safe use of equipment and hygiene.
+They will also begin to delve into food science by examining fruits and vegetables as a commodity.
+They make a variety of dishes including salads, soups, baked goods and hot puddings.
 The recipes are designed as a platform for further skills-based learning in Years 8 and 9.

-Pupils are introduced to Graphic Products by investigating present day designers and considering how they could use their design concepts to influence their own ideas.
+Pupils are introduced to Graphic Products by investigating different nets to come up with their own ideas based on a chosen theme to make an electronic lantern.
 They will be developing their design skills by using different drawing techniques and using various modelling materials to extend their ideas.

 In Year 8 students will develop their knowledge of 2D vector graphics software.
-They will use this knowledge to produce branded items, reflecting the style of a modern graphic designer.
-They will also use the software to digitise their own drawings to form part of the digital outcome.
+They will use this knowledge to produce a pop-up card based on a theme of their choice and with the use of experimenting with different mechanisms.
+They will also use the software to digitise their own drawings to form part of the final outcome.

-Students in Year 9 will use the knowledge developed over the previous two years to produce branding for a new band.
-They will explore paper engineering to create unique CD case designs for their band.
+Students in Year 9 will use the knowledge developed over the previous two years to produce branding for a new festival.
+They will use 2D and 3D CAD software to produce a variety of different products to be used in a festival of their making.
 This project involves hand making skills and digital design.

-Pupils will develop a design for an Art Spinner, which incorporates an electronic element.
+Pupils will develop a design for a fridge magnet, which incorporates layering acrylic plastic.
 They will be taught research and design skills before generating designs of their own.
-They will also be taught how to depict and construct simple electronic circuits, using a variety of components, which can then be used as part of their final product.
+They will also be taught how to use a variety of hand tools along with some workshop machinery to produce a final outcome after modelling using card.

 Year 9 pupils will be designing and making a portable speaker.
-They will be creating the body of the speaker from recycled materials, exploring street art to develop their surface decoration.
-They will also be required to make the electronic circuit to enable the speaker to work.
+They will be creating the body of the speaker using softwood, exploring the skills of making a joining method along with an acrylic front design.
+They will also be required to make the electronic circuit to enable the speaker to work as well as using CAD software for the front of the speaker.

 Years 7 and 8

 Pupils are introduced to Textiles, how they are made and their properties.
 They also look at the importance of textiles in their lives and historically to the Stroud area.
-Pupils design and make a door stop using calico as the main fabric.
+Pupils design and make a sock monkey using variety of fabrics.
 During this module pupils will learn how to use the sewing machine and experiment with the process of weave.

 In Year 9 pupils will be making a bag around the theme of festivals.
 Surface decoration techniques will be demonstrated and sampled before designing and making a final finished product.
 They will be developing their knowledge in production techniques and surface decoration to make the bag attractive and appealing to a selected target market.